leothebeagle/DashboardApp/DashboardApp-BackEnd-api/notes.md

 the random action will pull up a random quote, then send it as JSON response the front end will receive the front end response and then display the quote. (this will be visited in more detail)

+Steps:

+[x] Quote model
+[x] Quote controller with an action called random
+[x] A route for random that directs to the random action in the quotes controller [] The random action should make a call to the model [] Action should receive a response back from the model and that should be rendered as a json response.
+[] Quote model has a method that'll actually pull out the random quote

+So effectively, just visiting the url quotes/random in your browser should result in a json response with all your quotes formatted nicely.